o42a/o42a-doc/contents/docs/objects/inheritance.md

 Ancestor Object Evaluation
 --------------------------

-An object inherits not than just an ancestor object.
+An object inherits not just an ancestor object.
 In fact, it inherits an ancestor expression.
 An ancestor expression is evaluated once per object, in the scope of the enclosing object.
 When executed in different scopes, an ancestor expression can resolve to different objects.